aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

-Lets us add the reference on the styles to the template and class "text":
+Let's add the reference on the styles to the template and class "text":
 ``` html
 <!DOCTYPE html>
 <head>